Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Introduction

-To address this, we propose a novel framework, \OURS{} (Preference \textbf{G}raph \textbf{E}nsemble and \textbf{D}enoise), to address the inconsistencies in preference graphs generated through pairwise evaluations.
-Our method involves two key steps: (1) ensembling multiple weak evaluators to mitigate noise introduced by individual evaluators and (2) applying a denoising process to the resulting preference graph.
-By aggregating evaluations from multiple weak evaluators, we "average out" the noise and biases, resulting in a more robust approximation of the true preference structure.
+To address this, we propose a novel framework, \OURS{} (\textbf{P}reference \textbf{G}raph \textbf{E}nsemble and \textbf{D}enoising).
+Our method involves two key steps: (1) ensembling multiple preference evaluators to mitigate noise introduced by individual evaluators and (2) applying a denoising process to the resulting preference graph.
+By aggregating evaluations from multiple individual evaluators, we "average out" the noise and biases, resulting in a more robust approximation of the true preference structure.
 The denoising step further refines this aggregated graph by removing inconsistencies, ensuring the final preference graph is more reliable for downstream tasks.
 The overall process of \OURS{} is illustrated in Figure~\ref{fig:circle_cnt} (c).
 We provide a theoretical analysis demonstrating the soundness of \OURS{}, showing that by treating each individual preference graph as a random perturbation of a ground truth DAG, our ensemble and denoising framework can recover the ground truth DAG with high probability.
+To validate the practical efficacy of \OURS{}, we conduct ten tasks ranging from response selection, model ranking to model alignment tasks, utilizing ten widely recognized benchmark datasets.
+In these experiments, \OURS{} consistently outperformed baseline methods.
+Additionally, \OURS{} demonstrated substantial gains in scenarios where combining preference graphs from small evaluators surpassed the performance of even stronger individual evaluators.
+Specifically, when using using Llama3-8B, Mistral-7B, and Qwen2-7B as evaluators, \OURS{} exceeded the performance of using the Qwen2-72B in response selection task.
+These results highlight \OURS{}'s ability to mitigate preference noise, improve consistency, and enhance model performance across diverse evaluation settings.
+Our contributions are summarized as follows: \begin{itemize} \item We propose \OURS{}, a novel framework that ensembles multiple preference evaluators and denoises the resulting preference graphs to produce acyclic and reliable evaluation outputs. \item We provide theoretical guarantees that \OURS{} can recover the ground-truth preference DAG under a reasonable noise model, thereby offering provable consistency. \item We conduct extensive experiments on ten benchmark datasets and three key tasks, model ranking, response selection, and data selection for fine-tuning, demonstrating that \OURS{} significantly improves evaluation robustness.
+Notably, \OURS{} using small models outperforms even strong single evaluators like Qwen2-72B. \end{itemize}